Arctic Oscillation and Polar Vortex Analysis and Forecasts

 Next week

-With geopotential height anomalies remaining mostly mixed across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely be close to neutral this period (Figure 1).
-With predicted persistent positive pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely remain negative this period.
+With geopotential height anomalies remaining mostly mixed to negative across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely be positive to neutral this period (Figure 1).
+With predicted weak and negative pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be neutral to positive this period.

 Figure 5.
-Forecasted average 500 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere from 26 – 30 November 2024.
-The forecasts are from the 00z 20 November 2024 GFS ensemble.
+Forecasted average 500 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere from 15 Dec to 19 Dec 2024.
+The forecasts are from the 00Z 09 December 2024 GFS ensemble

 Mid Term